The Ultimate IEM Ranking Hub

 Dunu Glacier

-• Jays Audio: Clean, balanced sound, clear vocals, great midrange and tech, would rec if not for the unit variance in the tuning, the unit I got sounds different than the earlier ones which was bass-boosted...
+• Jays Audio: Clean, balanced but engaging sound, clear vocals, great midrange and tech.
+Vocals can be a bit too forward/sharp.
+The most recent unit I got sounds different than the earlier ones which was...

 • Gizaudio Axel: Reveals every detail in your music, both the good and the bad.
 Exceptional bass, ethereal treble, remarkable clarity, and outstanding detail.
 The upper mid-range might be a bit too much for some people.